 We thought it would be useful to summarize a basic technique to anonymously submit communiques, using the Tails operating system.

 Tails is a computer operating system designed with security in mind, which can boot off a USB or CD, from any computer.
 After shutting down Tails and ejecting the USB or CD, the computer can start again with its usual operating system.
 Tails is designed to leave no trace on the computer by not interacting with the hard-disk, and only using the RAM for memory (which is automatically erased when Tails shuts down).
-In addition, it forces every internet connection to go through the Tor network 1, so is much safer than using just a Tor browser on your normal operating system.
+In addition, it forces every internet connection to go through the Tor network [1.
+TOR is a network of proxies run by volunteers with the explicit purpose of maintaining anonymity online.
+With TOR, your connection goes through three proxies.
+You connect to TOR and each of the three proxies (nodes) you access encrypts your data.
+No individual node can know both what you are connected to and who you are.
+The third node decrypts the data and accesses the website, sending the information back through the proxies in encrypted form.], so is much safer than using just a Tor browser on your normal operating system.

 IP and MAC addresses: